Emchtastic/CampusDatabase_RubyOnRails/README.md

-# assignment-04-Emchtastic (Alex Emch)
+# Campus Database created with Ruby on Rails (Alex Emch)

-assignment-04-Emchtastic created by GitHub Classroom
+Purpose: To allow users to create, update and search parameters including teachers, offices, and university courses.

 Owner: Alex Emch